-- They can be passed as an argument
+- They can be passed as arguments

-- They can be returned from another function
+- They can be returned from other functions

-- They can be assigned to a variable
+- They can be assigned to variables

-A great example to demonstrate this concept is the ${\tt map}$ function.
+A great example is the map function.

-map is a higher order function, it accepts another function as an argument.
+map is a higher order function, it can accept another function as an argument.